 Take a look at our guide, giving useful tips on preparing your car for the road ahead as well as ways to help make your journey run as smoothly as possible.

 You'll find within our guide, it's essential to take rest stops if you're driving for a few hours at a time.
-Depending on where you're going, you may wish to consider stopping overnight at one of our parcs.
-Give our travel advisors a call on 0844 406 0406 and they will be delighted to advise you of the best possible options of campsite stop-overs or hotel stop-overs.
+Depending on where you're going, you may wish to consider stopping overnight en-route.
+Give our travel advisors a call on 01606 787125 and they will be delighted to advise you of the best possible options.

-You must have GB sticker which is clearly visible to other drivers, or Euro plates with a circle of 12 stars on a blue background.
+You must have GB sticker which is clearly visible to other drivers.

 Use headlight converters to prevent from dazzling other drivers coming in the opposite direction - remember you're driving on the other side of the road!